-In 1990, Mr. Curley was appointed to the Environmental Financial Advisory Board at the U.S. Environmental Protection Agency, where he served for 21 years under four Presidents.
-Over the last 20 years, he has taught environmental & energy finance and law courses at the Johns Hopkins University and George Washington University as well as Vermont Law School.
+In 1990, Mr. Curley was appointed to the Environmental Financial Advisory Board at EPA, where he served for 21 years under four Presidents.
+Over the last 20 years, he has taught environmental & energy finance and law courses at the Johns Hopkins University and George Washington University as well as the Vermont Law School.
 He founded the Environmental Finance Centers at the University of Maryland, Syracuse University and Cleveland State University.
 He currently serves on the Advisory Board of “Protect Our Power”, a not-for-profit corporation created to defend the country’s electric power grid from cyber attacks and electromagnetic pulses.

 Mr. Curley is also an entrepreneur.
 In the early 1980’s, he raised the venture capital for, founded, and served as president and CEO of the third municipal bond insurance company in the world and the first to insure economic development projects.
 The company had 28 employees when he sold it to a major international bank.
-He was also a partner in the New York City law firm of Shea & Gould.
+Mr. Curley was also a partner in the celebrated New York City law firm of Shea & Gould.

 Mr. Curley has also served in several roles in government.
-First, as Deputy Commissioner & General Counsel of the New York State Department of Economic Development; and then as President and CEO of the State’s bank for economic development.
-He was also the General Counsel of the bank and General Counsel of the New York State Science & Technology Foundation, the State’s venture capital agency.
+First, as Deputy Commissioner (Secretary) & General Counsel of the New York State Department of Economic Development; and then as President and CEO of the State’s bank for economic development.
+He was also the General Counsel of the New York State Science & Technology Foundation, the State’s venture capital agency.
 Prior to that, Mr. Curley served as Parliamentarian of the New York State Assembly and Associate Counsel to the Speaker and was also an Assistant to Congressman Richard D. McCarthy (D-NY) in Washington, DC.
-He also served as Adjunct Professor of Banking & Finance at New York University teaching Venture Capital and Capital Markets and was appointed to the Board of Directors of the United Nations Development Corporation by New York City Mayor Ed Koch.
+He also served as Adjunct Professor of Banking & Finance at New York University teaching Venture Capital and Capital Markets.
+Mr. Curley was appointed to the Board of Directors of the United Nations Development Corporation by New York City Mayor Ed Koch.